Fast Facts About American Cancer Society Research

 Who ACS Funds

 The American Cancer Society grant program provides funding and support for external researchers as well as training for healthcare professionals.
 The grant program has a strong focus on bringing fresh minds to the cancer problem.
 ACS only funds the best ideas – regardless of cancer type – meaning it does not predetermine a designated amount of research funding for any particular cancer type.
 ACS believes this is the best way to advance the field of cancer research.

-Forty seven of the researchers the American Cancer Society has funded went on to win the Nobel Prize.
+Forty seven of the researchers the American Cancer Society has funded have won the Nobel Prize.

 Seventy-five percent of the directors of National Cancer Institute-designated cancer centers are former American Cancer Society grantees.